zappala/cs260-examples/vue-webpack/README.md

 ## Creating a new home page

-Edit `index.html` to remove the Vue logo and change the styles:
+Edit `App.vue` to remove the Vue logo and change the styles:

 ```
 <template>